 If men do respond in “backlash” ways, women are not only directly harmed by the violence that may ensue, but may also feel compelled to give up on their economic plans.
 This locks them into dependence and causes negative ripple effects for children and communities that would benefit from their income and skills.

 What can women’s economic empowerment programs do to lessen the risk of domestic violence?
 Hughes and her co-authors emphasize the strengthening of women’s soft skills: “Programs should foster women’s leadership, negotiation power, self-confidence, and communication skills…to negotiate conflict and avoid violent situations.”
 Furthermore, traditional notions of masculinity and gender roles need to be discussed and challenged.
 This takes time, but involving men from the start – both partners of participants, and engaged leaders from community, educational, and religious circles – plays an important part in generating ‘buy-in’ and preventing backlash.

 This research has important insights for the work of Oxfam and others in the development community.
 It helps us better understand why building women’s economic power can either threaten or reinforce their right to be free of violence, and that economic empowerment and violence prevention must be addressed more holistically.
-After all, as one of the researchers so rightly says: “Freedom from violence is a necessary condition to allow a woman to pursue her dreams.”
+After all, as one of the researchers so rightly saysOpens a new window: “Freedom from violence is a necessary condition to allow a woman to pursue her dreams.”
 Oxfam is working to strengthen its women’s economic empowerment programs in order to better account for and address gender-based violence in the communities where we work.

 Your support helps us work together to create a world where women are safe, equal, and empowered.